harrekki/harrekki.github.io/README.md

 Hello!
 This is my portfolio website, built with plain old HTML, CSS, and JavaScript.
 And love 💖.
 And coffee ☕.

+For more info on how I built this site, see the [project page](https://davidlarocco.dev/pages/project-personal-website.html).

 ## Usage
 You can visit the deployed site at [www.davidlarocco.dev](https://davidlarocco.dev/).
 Please stop by!